 You stayed up late last night and only got a few hours of sleep.
 You are riding the elevator at the end of the day with a coworker who you are good friends with.
-You complain to him about how tired you are:
+You say this, complaining to him about how tired you are.

 Man, I am so exhausted!

 The expression "Man!" shows strong emotions, like shock, fear, admiration, envy, surprise, annoyance, etc..

 Man, I am so exhausted.